DocNow/docnow/README.md

 1. sh clean-up.sh

-### Other known issues

-The `redis` container will occasionally error out and can be resolved with:
+If you notice that the `redis` container occasionally errors out run this in the host operating system as root (not in the Redis container):

 ```bash
 sysctl vm.overcommit_memory=1
 ```

-as `root` on the host machine

 [Git]: https://git-scm.com/
 [Docker]: https://www.docker.com/